Plasticity and evolvability under environmental variability: the joint role of fitness-based selection and niche-limited competition: Discussion

 \subsubsection{Maladapted plastic individuals emerge under F-selection and N-selection}

-To understand the effect of the selection mechanism on the course of evolution, we present similar results under F-selection and NF-selection in Figure \ref{fig:evolution_other}.
+To understand the effect of the selection mechanism on the course of evolution, we present similar results under F-selection and N-selection in Figure \ref{fig:sin_evolution_quick}.
 As these mechanisms can avoid mass extinctions only for very small amplitudes and periods, we present results for $A_e=0.2$ and $T_e=46$.
-As we saw before under NF-selection, the reason why slow variations are detrimental is that they lead to low values of evolvability.
-Figure \ref{fig:evolution_other} further shows some similarities between the two mechanisms: in both of them evolvability becomes very small and adaptation essentially stops: we see that $\bar{\mu}$ does not track the sinusoid.
+Low frequency settings with high amplitude can be paralleld to major extinction events \cite{lehman_extinction_2015}, where N-selection and F-selection fail due to their low evolvability.
+Figure \ref{fig:sin_evolution_quick} further shows some similarities between the two mechanisms: in both of them evolvability becomes very small and adaptation essentially stops: we see that $\bar{\mu}$ does not track the sinusoid.
 Also, diversity is very low.
 On the other hand, the two mechanisms exhibit significant differences: under F-selection there is no dispersal and plasticity is low.
 Under D-selection, dispersal is significantly higher ($D=75$) and plasticity is higher.
 This suggests that under F-selection the population survives because specialists occupy a few niches, while under N-selection the population survives by occupying as many niches as possible.